-The Savvy teachers and students at Dalby State School caught the attention of the staff here at EdAlive with their amazing usage of the program!
+The savvy teachers and students at Dalby State School caught the attention of the staff here at EdAlive with their amazing use of the program!
 Interest was piqued when two classes from the school hit high numbers of questions answered on the Weekly Leaderboard.
+Eager to know more, investigative journalism was undertaken by EdAlive staff Bree Ives and Jessica Woods …

 It was a dark and gloomy afternoon, with a breeze that chilled to the bone.
 Five days had passed since the commencement of term.
 It was time to head out for Friday sport, but the wind was colder than a brass toilet seat – a polar bear’s toenail would have been warmer.
 No one wanted to brave the elements, despite the usual enthusiasm for afternoon sport rotations.
 After some consultation, students from 5/6D came up with a cunning plan to fulfil the weekly physical activity requirements, get warm and get out of the classroom.
 Challenge the class next door to a test of cunning, speed, strength and accuracy.